Healthy teams

 • Reduced stress and conflict

-A well-functioning team creates a supportive environment that minimizes unnecessary stress.
-Healthy team dynamics reduce the likelihood of toxic behaviours, workplace conflicts, and burnout.
+A well-functioning team creates a supportive environment that minimises unnecessary stress.
+Healthy team dynamics reduce the likelihood of toxic behaviours, workplace conflicts and burnout.

 • Increased creativity and innovation